reubenstr/metaphasic-blog/_posts/zuko.md

 Zuko is a quadruped robot dog inspired by such dogs like Spot Mini Mini and Baris Alp's Kangel.

-Although Zuko is an incomplete project, I wanted to share him with everyone hopfully inspiring others to explore making their own robot dogs.
+Although Zuko is an incomplete project, I wanted to share him hopefully inspiring others to explore making their own robot dogs.

 ![zuko robot dog motion test](/assets/blog/zuko/videos/zuko-v2.1-first-time-standing-kinematics-test.mp4)